cryptopig/Vedant-BlueStamp-Portfolio/index.md

 | Vedant G. | Adrian C. Wilcox High School | Mechanical Engineering/Robotics | Incoming Senior

 ![Profile Picture](VedantG.png)
+# Milestone 2
+<iframe width="966" height="543" src="https://www.youtube.com/embed/tVyszGtNbkA?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Vedant G. Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+My second milestone was assembling the full base chassis for the ball tracking robot and getting all the sensors to work in software.
+Before this point, I'd only programmed Arduino microcontrollers and not Raspberry Pi's.
+However, since the Pi supports Python, I was able to write code without having too much difficulty with syntax.
+However, it was challenging debugging the code when it didn't work, especially the camera code.
+Furthermore, I had to debug issues with my ultrasonic sensor and discovered that my voltage divider circuit was incorrect, so fixing this sensor was another minor challenge.
+The main challenge was probably wire management, as organizing dozens of jumper cables a well as delecately-soldered wires on the motors is inherently difficult.
+However, I plan to use 3D-printed wire-management sleeves/routes to organize the wires during my modification milestones, when I move all the parts from the base chassis to my custom bot chassis.
+I also look forward to finishing my OpenCV pipeline so the robot is able to detect the red ball.

+#### Parts Used:
+Raspberry Pi 4, TT motors, rubber wheels, chassis, breadboard, ultrasonic sensor, Arducam web camera, L298 motor driver

+#### Software/Tools Used:
+VSCode, Tiger VNCViewer, VSCode (SSH), RPi OS (Linux)

+#### How it Works:
+In order to properly connect everything to the Raspberry Pi, I made sure to write down my pin mapping for GPIO pins and their respective ports.
+Unlike the Arduinos I was used to working with, many GPIO pins had alternate purposes, were unlabelled, and also featured multiple 5V and GND pins.
+Thus, I had to be careful with my connections to ensure I was using the right pins for the right purposes.
+The webcam uses a wire strip that's connected to the camera port on the RPi, which makes it easy to interface with.
+I was also used to not requiring a voltage divider to connect the ultrasonic sensor, since the Arduino UNO board that I use can handle 5V power.
+However, I needed to learn about voltage dividers and create the simple circuit to supply the proper voltage to the ultrasonic sensor (3K ohm resistance to drop 5V down to 3.3V).

+#### Challenges:
+The main challenges during this stage were wire management and getting the webcamera and OpenCV to work properly.

 # Milestone 1
 <iframe width="966" height="543" src="https://www.youtube.com/embed/7jXYeCsxyJg?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Vedant G. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>